EleckTroniiKz/notenUndFehlzeiten/README.md

 # notenUndFehlzeiten
-This is a programm that can manage Grades and Absenteeism.
+This is a program that can manage grades and absenteeism.
 As a student you can view your grades and absent-times.
-This is the code to a Task from an A-Levels Tast in Computer Science.
+This is the code to a task from an a-levels exam in computer science (Germany).

 Student-Users
 Name			Pin